-In general, radioactivity refers to release of particles and energy from unstable nuclei.
+In general, radioactivity refers to the release of particles and energy from unstable nuclei.
 The release of particles from unstable atoms continues until the substance reaches stability.
-This decomposition of the nuclei is called radioactivity.
-When this decomposition takes place in nature, it is called natural radioactivity while when unstable nuclei are prepared in labs bombarding them with slow moving neutrons, it is called artificial radioactivity.
+This decomposition of the nuclei is the process of radioactivity.
+When this decomposition takes place in nature, we call it as natural radioactivity.
+Uranium is the heaviest occurring natural element (atomic number 92).

-Radioactivity involves emission of three types of particles by an unstable nucleus in an effort to reach stability.
-These are known as alpha, beta, and gamma radiations.
-Alpha particles are made up of two protons and two neutrons (exactly like a helium atom) which is why it is positively charged.
+Radioactivity involves the emission of three types of particles by an unstable nucleus in an effort to reach stability.
+We name them as alpha, beta, and gamma radiations.
+Alpha particles consist of two protons and two neutrons (exactly like a helium atom) which is why it has a positive charge.
 Alpha particles are very small fragments of the parent nucleus that tries to release energy and alpha particles in an attempt to become stable.

-Natural Radioactivity vs Artificial Radioactivity
+Summary – Natural vs Artificial Radioactivity

 Natural and artificial radioactivity are the two major forms of radioactivity.
 The key difference between natural and artificial radioactivity is that the natural radioactivity is the form of radioactivity takes place on its own in nature while that which man induces is artificial radioactivity.